Complexity Classification in Infinite-Domain Constraint Satisfaction: Introduction

 In this chapter we prove a complete classification of the computational complexity of $\Csp(\bB)$ when $\bB$ is a temporal constraint language.

-\begin{theorem} Let $\bB$ be a structure with a first-order definition in $({\mathbb Q};<)$.
-Then exactly one of the following two cases is true. \begin{itemize} \item $\bB$ has a polymorphism $f$ and endomorphisms $e_0,e_1,e_2$ satisfying In this case, $\Csp(\bB')$ is in P for every finite reduct $\bB'$ of $\bB$. \item $\bB$ is a model-complete core, and the structure $(\{0,1\}; \OIT)$ has a primitive positive interpretation in the expansion of $\bB$ by finitely many constants.
+\begin{theorem} Let $\bB$ be a structure with a first-order definition in $({\mathbb Q};<)$, and let $\bC$ be the model-complete core of $\bB$.
+Then exactly one of the following two cases is true. \begin{itemize} \item $\bC$ has an (at most ternary) weak near unanimity polymorphisms modulo endomorphisms.
+In this case, $\Csp(\bB')$ is in P for every finite reduct $\bB'$ of $\bB$. \item All finite structures have a primitive positive interpretation with parameters in $\bC$.
 In this case, $\Csp(\bB)$ is NP-hard by Corollary~\ref{cor:pp-interpret-hard}. \end{itemize} \end{theorem}

 Our classification proof is based on the universal-algebraic approach and Ramsey theory as described in Chapter~\ref{chap:algebra} and Chapter~\ref{chap:ramsey}.